Understanding Car Warning Symbols On Your Dashboard

 - Resetting check engine light?
 Here’s how to do it

-Expect this signal to display on your dashboard, when the handbrake is left on.
+Expect this signal to display on your dashboard when the handbrake is left on.
 In case, the light is flashing even while driving, this could probably be the indication of low brake fluid as well.
-Then comes the serious concern, if the light is permanently lit, as this could be the indication of pulling the car to the roadside and towed (not drive) to the repair shop.
+Then comes the serious concern, if the light is permanently lit, as this could be the indication of pulling the car to the roadside and towing (not driving) to the repair shop.

 This light indicates that the steering wheel’s electric power has a problem.
 When the power steering wheel is faulty, you will find the steering wheel very heavy and difficult to rotate.
 This can be dangerous when the car is running at high speed.

 Coolant temperature warning light plays an important role in cars, especially in the summer.
 As the name implies, the effect of this type of water is to cool the car engine.
 If there is not enough cooling water in the system, the engine will overheat and stop running.

 When you see this light on the dashboard, you need to add more coolant to the engine.